-Jeanne Lynch is an Associate at GSIS.
+Jeanne Lynch is a Senior Associate at GSIS.
 Ms. Lynch assists the firm in research needs and client servicing and development.
 A graduate of American University’s School of International Service, Ms. Lynch concentrated in Global Security and Conflict Resolution with particular foci on the Balkan Region and East Africa.

 Prior to joining GSIS, Ms. Lynch worked at GlobalSolutions.org, an advocacy organization focused on increasing the US’ involvement in international institutions.
 In this role, Ms. Lynch assisted in significantly increasing gifts and donations and contributed to the organization’s blog on a weekly basis.